ErpNetDocs/tech/advanced/calculated-attributes/examples/check-if-quantity-is-whole-number.md

 # Check if the quantity is a whole number

-This attribute returns 'Тrue' if the quantity in the sales order line is а whole number, and False - if it is decimal number.
+This attribute returns 'Тrue' if the quantity in the sales order line is а whole number, and False - if it's decimal number.
 The repository of the attribute is **Crm.Sales.SalesOrderLines**.

 Its expressions are as follows: